-Whether you need music to pass out candy or are planning a fun Halloween bash, get ready to set the atmosphere in your house with our pick of the top 12 Halloween party songs for kids.
+Whether you want music to accompany your candy handouts or are planning a fun Halloween bash, get ready to set the atmosphere in your house with our picks of the top 18 Halloween party songs for kids.

 You can’t have a Halloween party without including this song in the mix.
-This song was actually #1 on Billboard’s Hot 100 list in 1962 and it has remained a Halloween favorite ever since — or shall we say, it’s a graveyard smash!
+It was actually No. 1 on Billboard’s Hot 100 list in 1962 and has remained a Halloween favorite ever since — or should we say it’s a graveyard smash?

-The ’80s were a gold mine for great Halloween songs — and, of course, Michael Jackson’s “Thriller” tops the list!
-Before Twilight, True Blood or the The Walking Dead, we had "Thriller."
-Although the video is too scary for younger kids, teens will probably get a kick out of the now antiquated graphics that turn MJ into a werewolf.
+The ’80s were a gold mine for great Halloween songs — and of course, Michael Jackson’s “Thriller” tops the list.
+Tell your kids that before Twilight, True Blood or the The Walking Dead, this greatness was what we had.
+Although the video is too scary for younger kids, teens will probably get a kick out of the now-antiquated effects that turn MJ into a werewolf.
 This song is a must on your Halloween playlist.

 The Ghostbusters theme song, sung by Ray Parker, Jr., has become a Halloween staple since the movie of the same name hit theaters in 1984.
-This fun movie starring Bill Murray and Dan Aykroyd, would also make a fun Halloween family movie night.
+(It stars Bill Murray and Dan Aykroyd, which means we don’t need to tell you it would also make a fun Halloween family movie night.)

 Remember when Will Smith was a rapper?
 If you are a kid of the ’80s, you will totally remember this song — and you will probably know all the lyrics, as well.
 Your teen may not know exactly who Freddy Krueger is, but they hopefully won’t mind when you sing along to this catchy tune based on the 1988 hit movie, A Nightmare on Elm Street 4: The Dream Master.